INTERNSHIP AND RECRUITMENT COMMITTEE

 DIVERSE CAREER OPTIONS

 The diverse career options that a law degree offers is unmatched by any other professional degree.
-Law is a multi-disciplinary & open-ended endeavour which draws concepts and theories from other disciplines, for instance, a criminal lawyer needs understanding of human psychology and forensic science, and a corporate lawyer must equip himself with the understanding of commerce and capital.
+Law is a multi-disciplinary endeavour and draws from other disciplines, for instance, a criminal lawyer needs to have some understanding of human psychology and forensic science, and a corporate lawyer must have some understanding of commerce and capital.
 There is a plethora of opportunities for a law graduate like practicing in the Courts, Judicial Services, UPSC, Armed Forces, Academics, NGOs, Legal Editor, Legal Journalist, Legal Advisor for MNCs, legal officers for Banks and Insurance Companies, LPOs, KPOs, Armed Forces (Judge Advocate General) etc.

 COMPREHENSIVE SCHEME OF INTERNSHIP

-SOL has formulated a comprehensive scheme of internship training for different classes in concurrence with the multi-disciplinary nature of law.
+SOL has formulated a comprehensive scheme of internship training for different classes.
 First year students are required to join Library for a period of 4-6 weeks when the Semester is not running for research to gain insight into legal issues trending.
 Second year students undergo training at NGOs or lawyers at District Level, like Centre for Excellence in Alternative Care of Children (CEAC) and Kailash Satyarthi Foundation.
 Third to fifth year students are given a free hand to go in for training with corporate houses, law firms like Desai & Dewanji, Wadia Gandhy, AZB & Partners, Khaitan & Co., National Human Rights Commission, Human Rights Law Network, departments of State and Central Government and chambers of senior lawyers where some of the students interned with Mr. Siddharth Luthra, Mr. Aashish Chopra, Mr. Amarjit Singh Chandhiok, Mr.Raaj Birbal and Mr. Ashok Sharma.
 The final year students can also go for Judicial Clerkship.

 The Internship Committee is the link between the students of SOL and the legal fraternity.
 Every year, the committee forwards CVs of students to the recruiters and provides them with internships in their respective field of interest.
 The Committee organizes workshops and seminars to groom the students so that when they graduate, they are at par with the best.